Crossroads (2002 film)

-Crossroads is a 2002 American teen drama road film directed by Tamra Davis, from a screenplay by Shonda Rhimes.
-It stars Britney Spears, Anson Mount, Zoe Saldana, Taryn Manning, Kim Cattrall and Dan Aykroyd.
-Set in Georgia, it centers on three teenage girls on a cross-country road trip, as they find themselves and their friendship in the process.
+Crossroads is a 2002 American teen road comedy-drama film directed by Tamra Davis, from a screenplay by Shonda Rhimes.
+The film stars Britney Spears, Anson Mount, Zoe Saldaña, Taryn Manning, Kim Cattrall, and Dan Aykroyd.
+Set in Georgia, its plot centers on three teenage girls on a cross-country road trip, as they find themselves and their friendship in the process.

-Development began in 2001 when Spears created a concept that was later expanded by Rhimes.
+Development began in late 2000 when Spears created a concept that was later expanded by Rhimes.
 Principal filming began in March 2001, and encompassed over six months.
-Produced by MTV Films and released on February 15, 2002, in North America by Paramount Pictures, Crossroads was a box office success, grossing $61 million worldwide on a $12 million budget.
-It received generally unfavorable reviews, but Spears' performance was praised.
+Crossroads was produced by MTV Films and released on February 15, 2002, in North America by Paramount Pictures, and was a box office success, grossing $61.7 million worldwide on a $10‒12 million budget.
+The film received unfavorable reviews from critics, though Spears' performance was praised.
+Spears's third studio album Britney (2001) was promoted as the soundtrack to the film, in addition to Crossroads (Music from the Major Motion Picture).

+As part of a promotional campaign for Spears' memoir The Woman in Me, the movie was acquired by Sony Music Entertainment (via RCA Records label, current holders of the former Zomba Recording Corporation / Jive Records' catalogue) who re-released it to theaters on October 23 and 25, 2023, alongside a special edition of the soundtrack.